Taxes and shipping calculated at checkout

-His work is featured in the recent National Geographic book The Old West, and has appeared in or graced the covers of such publications as American Psychologist, Architectural Digest, Art of the West, Cowboy & Indians, Elle Decor, International Artist, Southwest Art, Wildlife Art, Western Art & Architecture, Western Art Collector, and Wildlife Art.
+His work is featured in the recent National Geographic book The Old West, and has appeared in or graced the covers of such publications as American Psychologist, Architectural Digest, Art of the West, Cowboy & Indians, Elle Decor, International Artist, Southwest Art, Western Art & Architecture, Western Art Collector, and Wildlife Art.
 Wiggins is listed in Who’s Who in American Art and Who’s Who in the World.
-Collections include the American Museum of Western Art, the Anschutz Collection, Briscoe Western Art Museum, Booth Western Art Museum, Museum of New Mexico, Phippen Museum, Roswell Museum & Art Center, and Tulane University.
-The Staples Center in Los Angeles houses a collection of ten major historical works by Wiggins depicting the history of California, often used for backstage interviews for programs such as the Grammys.
+His work is in the collections of the American Museum of Western Art, the Anschutz Collection, the Autry Museum, Briscoe Western Art Museum, Booth Western Art Museum, Museum of New Mexico, Phippen Museum, Roswell Museum & Art Center, and Tulane University.
+The Staples Center in Los Angeles houses a collection of ten major historical works by Wiggins depicting the history of California, which are often used for backstage interviews for programs such as the Grammy Awards.

-Kim Wiggins is represented by Manitou Galleries, Santa Fe, New Mexico, and Maxwell Alexander Gallery, Los Angeles, California.
+Kim Wiggins is represented by Legacy/Manitou Gallery, Santa Fe, New Mexico, and Maxwell Alexander Gallery, Los Angeles, California.

 You can view Mr. Wiggins's The New West presentation from 2020 Masters of the American West HERE.